Find Trade Colleges

 - Heat Transfer Technician

 In the United States, there were 46,100 jobs for Mechanical Engineering Technician in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Mechanical Engineering Technician by 2026.
-The BLS estimates 4,200 yearly job openings in this field.
+There will be an estimated 4,200 positions for Mechanical Engineering Technician per year.

 The states with the most job growth for Mechanical Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.